-Automated data collection heads off inventory loss by providing real-time visibility as items make their way to retailers or customers.
+Automated data collection heads off inventory loss by providing real-time visibility and traceability as items make their way to retailers or customers.
 Using a robust inventory management system, an organization cuts down the inefficiencies and errors that bring added costs.
 Here are three ways a system equipped with track and trace software can optimize storage and fulfillment, ensuring organizations know the location of products while they are in storage and or traveling to their final destination:

 1. Reduce the Pressure of Inventory and Compliance with Automated Data Collection

 Replacing labor-intensive, unreliable paper-based inventory procedures with barcode software allows organizations to cut down the incidence of lost inventory and makes it easier to address any anomalies.
 Adopting a barcode scanner is simpler, faster and far more accurate than entering information manually, eliminating much of the uncertainty that can lead to misplaced or stolen items.

 When mobile data collection is integrated into ERP systems, the organization is empowered to plan and act on up-to-date information about the location and status of stock.
 The solution can be customized to suit the company’s particular needs while making implementation smoother and more affordable.
 Inc. explained that when inventory control systems are integrated with other aspects of the organization’s operations, this software has great potential to enhance overall outcomes for businesses of all sizes.